Robust Distance Covariance: Breakdown values

 From the study of the influence functions in Section \ref{sec:IFs} one may conclude that $\dCov$ and $\dCor$ indeed have natural robustness properties when $\alpha \leq 1$, and even a redescending nature when $\alpha < 1$.
 However, the IF only tells part of the story.
 Here we complement the analysis with a discussion of the breakdown value, a popular and intuitive measure of robustness.
 It quantifies how much contamination an estimator can take before it becomes completely uninformative, i.e., it carries no information about the uncontaminated data.

 The {\it finite-sample breakdown value} \citep{donoho1983notion} of an estimator $T$ at a dataset $\bZ$ is the smallest fraction of observations that needs to be replaced to make the estimate useless.
-Here $\bZ$ is a bivariate dataset of size $n$, and we denote by $\bZ^m$ any corrupted dataset obtained by replacing at most $m$ cases of $\bZ$ by arbitrary cases.
+Here $\bZ$ is a dataset of size $n$, and we denote by $\bZ^m$ any corrupted dataset obtained by replacing at most $m$ cases of $\bZ$ by arbitrary cases.
 Then the finite-sample breakdown value of $T$ at $\bZ$ is defined as

-We now investigate the finite-sample breakdown value of the distance covariance.
-For univariate $X$ and $Y$ we denote $d_{ij} := |x_i-x_j|^{\alpha}$ for $\alpha>0$.
+We now investigate the finite-sample breakdown value of the distance variance.
+For a univariate sample $X_n$ we denote $d_{ij} := |x_i-x_j|^{\alpha}$ for $\alpha>0$.
 (In higher dimensions $|\cdot|$ would be interpreted as the Euclidean norm.)
 Double centering yields the values